awsdocs/amazon-redshift-management-guide/doc_source/managing-clusters-console.md

 **Cluster Parameter Group**
  Choose a cluster parameter group to associate with the cluster\.
 If you don't choose one, the cluster uses the default parameter group\.
 **Encrypt Database**
 Choose whether you want to encrypt all data within the cluster and its snapshots\.
 If you leave the default setting, **None**, encryption is not enabled\.
 If you want to enable encryption, choose whether you want to use AWS Key Management Service \(AWS KMS\) or a hardware security module \(HSM\), and then configure the related settings\.
-For more information about encryption in Amazon Redshift, see [Amazon Redshift Database Encryption](working-with-db-encryption.md)\.
+For more information about encryption in Amazon Redshift, see [Amazon Redshift database encryption](working-with-db-encryption.md)\.
       + **KMS**

         Choose **KMS** if you want to enable encryption and use AWS KMS to manage your encryption key\.
 In **Master Key**, choose **\(default\) aws/redshift** to use a default customer master key \(CMK\) or choose another key from your AWS account\.
 **Note**
 If you want to use a key from another AWS account, choose **Enter a key ARN** from **Master Key**\.
 Then type the Amazon Resource Name \(ARN\) for the key to use\.
 You must have permission to use the key\.
-For more information about access to keys in AWS KMS, see [Controlling Access to Your Keys](https://docs.aws.amazon.com/kms/latest/developerguide/control-access.html) in the *AWS Key Management Service Developer Guide*\.
+For more information about access to keys in AWS KMS, see [Controlling access to your keys](https://docs.aws.amazon.com/kms/latest/developerguide/control-access.html) in the *AWS Key Management Service Developer Guide*\.

-        For more information about using AWS KMS encryption keys in Amazon Redshift, see [Database Encryption for Amazon Redshift Using AWS KMS](working-with-db-encryption.md#working-with-aws-kms)\.
+        For more information about using AWS KMS encryption keys in Amazon Redshift, see [Database encryption for Amazon Redshift using AWS KMS](working-with-db-encryption.md#working-with-aws-kms)\.
       + **HSM**

         Choose **HSM** if you want to enable encryption and use a hardware security module \(HSM\) to manage your encryption key\.

         If you choose **HSM**, choose values from **HSM Connection** and **HSM Client Certificate**\.
 These values are required for Amazon Redshift and the HSM to form a trusted connection over which the cluster key can be passed\.
 The HSM connection and client certificate must be set up in Amazon Redshift before you launch a cluster\.
-For more information about setting up HSM connections and client certificates, see [Encryption for Amazon Redshift Using Hardware Security Modules](working-with-db-encryption.md#working-with-HSM)\.
+For more information about setting up HSM connections and client certificates, see [Encryption for Amazon Redshift using hardware security modules](working-with-db-encryption.md#working-with-HSM)\.

    1. For **Configure Networking Options**, you configure whether to launch your cluster in a virtual private cloud \(VPC\) or outside a VPC\.
 The option you choose affects the additional options available in this section\.
 Amazon Redshift uses the EC2\-VPC and EC2\-Classic platforms to launch clusters\.
 Your AWS account determines which platform or platforms are available to you for your cluster\.
-For more information, see [Supported Platforms](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-supported-platforms.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+For more information, see [Supported platforms](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-supported-platforms.html) in the *Amazon EC2 User Guide for Linux Instances*\.
 **Choose a VPC**
       + To launch your cluster in a virtual private cloud \(VPC\), choose the VPC you want to use\.
 You must have at least one Amazon Redshift subnet group set up to use VPCs\.
-For more information, see [Amazon Redshift Cluster Subnet Groups](working-with-cluster-subnet-groups.md)\.
+For more information, see [Amazon Redshift cluster subnet groups](working-with-cluster-subnet-groups.md)\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/mgmt/images/rs-mgmt-clusters-launch-addl-config-networking-vpc.png)
       + To launch your cluster outside a VPC, choose **Not in VPC**\.
 This option is available only to AWS accounts that support the EC2\-Classic platform\.
 Otherwise, you must launch your cluster in a VPC\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/mgmt/images/rs-mgmt-clusters-launch-addl-config-networking-no-vpc.png)